 Mitch Beckman SHRM-SCP, SPHR Vice President of Human Resources, Safety, Health and Environment Webber

 As Vice President of Human Resources, Safety, Health, and Environment for Webber, LLC, Beckman is charged with leading talent acquisition, development and performance and along with the leadership team, accelerating the company forward.
 With over 25 years of experience in the engineering and construction industry, Beckman is often sought out as a speaker in the areas of leadership, communication, HR management, organizational performance, and safety management.

 He is an active member of the Society of Human Resource Management (SHRM), Association for Talent Development (ATD) , Associated General Contractors (AGC) of America and AGC of Texas where he sits on several committees and teams as it relates to human resources management and development initiatives, and is the past president and member of the HR Houston Board of Directors.

 He received his B.S. from the University of West Florida and holds Society for Human Resource Management-Senior Certified Professional (SHRM-SCP) and Senior Professional in Human Resources (SPHR) certifications.

-C. Richard Neff Senior Vice President Environment, Health and Safety
+C. Richard Neff Senior Vice President, Environment, Health and Safety Cogentrix

 Mr. Neff is an environmental engineer currently serving as Cogentrix’s Senior Vice President of EHS and was the Company’s Manager of Environmental from 1999 until 2009.
 Mr. Neff is responsible for the permitting and licensing of the Company’s new development efforts in both renewable and fossil generating stations and has successfully completed such efforts in multiple states, most recently in Colorado and California, and several international locales.
 Mr. Neff has been qualified as an expert in power plant licensing and water resources engineering in multiple administrative hearings.